Fellowships and Prizes

 The Mersick Prizes, founded in 1906 by a gift from Mrs. Frederick T. Bradley of New Haven in memory of her father, Charles S. Mersick, Esq., are designed to promote effective public address, especially in preaching.

-The E. William Muehl Prize in Preaching was established in honor of Stephen Merrell Clement Professor Emeritus of Christian Methods E. William Muehl by the Berkeley Divinity School Graduate Society in 1989.
+The E. William Muehl Prize in Preaching was established in 1989 by the Berkeley Divinity School Graduate Society in honor of E. William Muehl, Stephen Merrell Clement Professor Emeritus of Christian Methods.
 This prize is awarded to a graduating senior who is the most eloquent preacher in the senior class.

 The Jess H. and Hugo A. Norenberg Prize, established in 1984 by a gift from Don R. Norenberg in memory of his father, B.D.
 1923, and uncle, B.D.
 1926, is awarded each year to a student who excels in preaching and/or the conduct of corporate worship.